pgm-2425-itexploration/syllabus/tutorials/cms/wordpress-met-bedrock.md

 - PHP -> 8.0 or higher
 - [Composer](https://getcomposer.org/download/)

-But these will be brought up when going through the installation
+But these will be brought up when going through the installation later on

 ## Prerequisites
-Before starting, you will need to install the following:
+Before starting, you will have to install the following apps or dependency or your device:

 - [Composer](https://getcomposer.org/download/)
 - [Local by Flywheel](https://localwp.com/)